albertattard/spring-boot-camp/docs/02-data/04-env.md

       }
       ```

-      The environment variables are read from the `.env` file and added the task's environment.
+      The environment variables are read from the `.env` file at the root of the project, and added to the task's environment.

       ```groovy
         doFirst {